Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/piv/guides/client_logon_with_active_directory.rst

 The setup requires administrative access to the machines running Active Directory Directory Services (ADDS) and Active Directory Certificate Services (ADCS).
 On the client machine only access to the respective user account used for logon is required.

-* Windows server (supported versions are Windows Server 2016, 2019, 2022 in all editions)
+* Windows server (supported versions are Windows Server 2016, 2019, 2022, 2025 in Standard and Enterprise editions)
    * ADDS role installed and configured.
    * ADCS role installed and *Enterprise-CA* with root certificate configured.
       * Each Domain Controller (DC) must have a *Domain Controller*, *Domain Controller Authentication*, and *Kerberos Authentication* certificate issued.